 Monarch Wings Across America

-The Pollinator Partnership (P2) along with The Kelvin and Eleanor Smith Foundation will launch a new program this week called "Monarch Wings Across Ohio" in response to the Presidential directive on supporting the monarch migration.
+The Pollinator Partnership (P2) along with The Kelvin and Eleanor Smith Foundation launched a new program called "Monarch Wings Across Ohio" in response to the Presidential directive on supporting the monarch migration.
 As many people know, the monarch migration is in peril.
 The number of monarchs making the annual migration has plummeted in recent years, but Ohioans have stepped forward in unprecedented numbers to make a difference.
 Support for monarchs starts with one thing that everyone can do: plant for monarchs!
-The planting begins next week across Ohio with the delivery of two semi-trailer trucks filled with milkweeds and other essential nectar plants.

 - The J.M.
 Smucker Company